ntheanh201/cloudflare-static-site/PROBLEM.md

 ## Problem

-- When using a bash script and environment variables inside `package.json` scripts ( e.g:
+- When deploying a static site with NPM scripts that utilize bash commands and environment variables file inside `package.json` scripts, you might define something like:

 ```
   "scripts": {